tw-wuqian/infra-as-code-lab-exercise/Session_5_Terraform_Modules/README.md

 - Two numbers
 - One or more special characters (excluding '/', '@', '"', ' ')

-After clicking next, name the secret dev/db (all other aspects of the creation wizard can be left as the defaults).
+After clicking next, name the secret dev/db (if such a name exists already, use a uniquely identifying name preferably with your initials - dev/dbxyz for instance) (all other aspects of the creation wizard can be left as the defaults).

 2. Now copy the file `RDS.tf` from this folder to your solution.
 Notice in there the use of data resources to access secret manager to get the database password you have created.